-Accidental death and dismemberment insurance is there to help protect you and your family if you are seriously injured or killed in an accident.
+Accidental Death and Dismemberment Insurance, or AD&D Insurance is there to help protect you and your family if you are seriously injured or killed in an accident.
 The policy can provide financial benefits if you are killed or lose a limb, suffer blindness, or are paralyzed in a covered accident.

 Best of all, it's fast and easy to get covered.
 There is no medical exam to take, no long forms or applications to fill out, and you can get covered today with no waiting period.

 If you meet the age requirements, you are guaranteed approval, regardless of your health or occupation.
 You cannot be turned away!

 With an Accidental Death Insurance policy in your back pocket, you could have added peace of mind knowing that you and your family would be protected in the event of a tragic accident.

 AD&D Insurance proceeds are paid out in a single, full lump sum after the claim is processed.
 There are no installment payments for you to wait for and you get all your money all at once, just when you and your family need it most.
 Benefits will automatically reduce by 50% on the policy anniversary following the insured person's attainment of age 70, or after five years from the effective date, whichever provides the longer period of coverage.